sxs-collaboration/spectre/docs/Installation/Installation.md

 3. Run `singularity build spectre.img
    docker://sxscollaboration/spectrebuildenv:latest`.
 4. To start the container run `singularity shell spectre.img` and you will be dropped into a bash shell.
-The first thing you will always need to do when entering the container is:
-   `.
-SPECTRE_HOME/containers/SingularityLoad.sh`
 5. Run `cd SPECTRE_HOME && mkdir build && cd build` to set up a build directory.
 6. To build SpECTRE run